 Every year, beginning in October, I start looking ahead with great anticipation toward Christmas.
 My inbox begins to fill with email subscription posts from my favorite blogs sharing some of the most amazing Christmas ideas I’ve ever seen.
-Everything from Advent activities and holiday crafts to homemade gift ideas and Christmas lesson plans.
+Everything from Advent activities and kindness calendars to Christmas cookbooks, Christmas journal prompts, and homemade gift ideas.
 I love it all.

 If you look at it this way, you’re not really taking the month of December off at all.
 You’re just doing a different kind of teaching and learning, and that’s a good thing!

 I could not agree more!
 For our family, there are just too many other things going on around the holidays that cause us to feel pulled in too many directions when we try to focus on our typical studies as well.
 So, with notes in hand, favorite blogs, Pinterest boards, and websites bookmarked, and my creative mind in gear, I made a list of what I hoped to do to center our Christmas around the Savior.
 I was beaming!
 This would be the year ADVENTure School was in session!

 My ADVENTure School list included the following: